SalomonHenao/NodeTest/README.md

-# Express Book Management API
+# Books Inventory Management - Backend

 This project is a simple Express.js API for managing books.
 It supports basic CRUD (Create, Read, Update, Delete) operations on a book resource.